PecadoGames/pecadogames-justone-client/README.md

  - Voice chat: We were unable to find a free provider, we would most likely have to implement this with a web socket
  - Mini game in lobby: A small mini game to pass the time: We thought something like google's dino runner
+ - Emoji only: A game mode where only emojis can be used as clues.

 ## Authors and aknockledgement
 ### Front end developers